Research Interests

-I studied communication science with specialisations in political science, political analysis/consulting and communication research at the University of Hohenheim (1995-2001, Diploma) and Boston University (1999, MA).
-I completed my doctorate in 2006 at the University of Hohenheim on the topic "Symbolic Networks in Europe.
+Silke Adam studied Communication Science with specialisations in Political Science, Policy Analysis/Consulting and Communication Research at the University of Hohenheim (1995–2001, Diploma) and Boston University (1999, MA).
+She completed her doctorate on the topic of "Symbolic Networks in Europe.
 The Influence of the National Level on European Public Spheres.
-Germany and France in comparison" ).
-Afterwards, I went to the FU Berlin as a post-doctoral fellow.
-There I did research in the interdisciplinary collegial research group "The Transformative Power of Europe".
+A Comparison of Germany and France" at the University of Hohenheim (2006).
+She then moved to FU Berlin as a postdoctoral fellow, where she conducted research within the interdisciplinary research group "The Transformative Power of Europe."

 Publication Year Type